USRSE/usrse.github.io/pages/about/sponsors.md

 set_last_modified: true
 ---

-US-RSE is currently sponsored in large part from a grant by the Alfred P. Sloan Foundation
+US-RSE is currently sponsored in large part from a grant by the Alfred P. Sloan Foundation.

 <br>